data-on-k8s-book/outline/README.md

 ## Chapter 3: Running Databases on Kubernetes (the hard way)
 Takeaway: running a database yourself on K8s is simple at the scale of a single node, but gets harder as you try to scale up and maintain high availability.

-*  Kubernetes primitives for managing workloads
+*  Kubernetes primitives for managing stateful workloads
     *   Deployments and replica sets
     *   Stateful sets
 *   Deploying a single-node database